 2. Reader question: I just don’t get it.
 If I have $2mil @ 7%, I generate $140,000 pa so how can my super run out at 87 or 100 if I only withdraw $100,000 pa?
 Will my super not keep growing?
 Or is it to do with the aged-based minimum withdrawal increases?

 Trish’s note*: These figures are adjusted by Trish Power to allow for Age Pension increases incorporated into MoneySmart Retirement Planner since the article was first published.
-The lump sum of $445,000 delivers $56,000 a year, assuming savings are invested in assets that return 7%, and annual income is indexed at 3%.
+The lump sum of $445,000, along with a substantial part Age Pension, delivers roughly $58,000 a year for a couple, assuming savings are invested in assets that return 7%, and annual income is indexed at 3%, and including Age Pension entitlements.
 SuperGuide’s calculations also assume no lump sum expenditure in the first year from the account balance.

 Indexing your income protects your lifestyle

 I also want to explain the how inflation (cost of living) and indexation (the modelling tool to combat inflation) translates into the concepts of ‘today’s dollars’ and ‘tomorrow’s dollars’.

 The term, ‘today’s dollars’, is confusing especially when you’re looking up to 20 or 30 years into the future.
 Translating your tomorrow dollars into today’s dollars enables you to plan for the type of lifestyle that you want in retirement.
 If you use tomorrow dollars, they will be relatively meaningless when looking many years ahead.